 Abiding in good, do not forget about the existence of evil!
 And be an example of righteousness for everyone!

-The one who becomes such an example for everybody does not differ by the quality of the soul from Great Te and moves then to Mergence with Eternal Tao.
+The one who becomes such an example for everyone does not differ by the quality of the soul from Great Te and then moves to Mergence with Eternal Tao.

-Such a person—though knowing about personal achievements and merits—stays unknown, and thus becomes a wise leader.
+Such a person, though knowing about his or her personal achievements and merits, chooses to be unknown, and thus becomes a wise leader.